Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Data preparation and problem definition
 ================

-In this point it is being discussed on how to prepare the data we want to analyze.

-## How to approach a machine learning problem

 There are five major steps involved on how to approach a machine learning problem [Brow14].
-They are being discussed below.
+They are being discussed below:

 ## 1. Define the Problem

 In this phase one tires to understand the problem in holistic way.
 This can be split into three questions.

-### 1. What is the problem?

-Here the problem is described, to further understand it.
+- What is the problem? - here the problem is described, to further understand it.
 List assumptions and similar problems.

-### 2. Why this problem needs to be solved?

-This question includes advantages one gain from solving the problem.
+- Why this problem needs to be solved? - this question includes advantages one gain from solving the problem.
 It is a motivation to think about benefits a solution provides.

-### 3. How would one solve the problem?

-Try to understand how the problem would be solved manually, to get insights in this domain.
+- How would one solve the problem? - try to understand how the problem would be solved manually, to get insights in this domain.

 ## 2. Prepare Data

 In that phase one tries to understand the data, for that some scatter plots or histograms are useful.

-### 1. Data Selection

-In data selection it is being examined what data is available, what data is missing and what is redundant or simply not needed.
+- Data Selection - in data selection it is being examined what data is available, what data is missing and what is redundant or simply not needed.
 The relevant training examples are then chosen.

-### 2. Data Preprocessing

-Data preprocessing tries to organize the selected data by formatting, cleaning and sampling.
+- Data Preprocessing - data preprocessing tries to organize the selected data by formatting, cleaning and sampling.

-### 3. Data Transformation

-Data transformation involves engineering features by scaling, attribute aggregation and attribute decomposition.
+- Data Transformation - data transformation involves engineering features by scaling, attribute aggregation and attribute decomposition.

 ## 3. Spot Check Algorithms